insyri/rstrafes-mod-doc-draft/rules/allowed.md

 ## Spinning/Strafing Inside Anti-Telehop
 Spaz-strafing/spinning after a stage teleport to gain speed before hitting the ground.
-<sub>fiveman 3/26/2021<sub>

 ## Scroll Edgeboosting
-See edgeboosting (im not done here)
+See [Edgeboosting](https://github.com/insyri/strafes.net-moderation-document-draft/blob/main/rules/gameplay-sins.md#edgeboostingedgesurfing).
+Scroll Edgeboosting is allowed mostly because of how easy it is to accidentally edgeboost in the scroll style.

 ## No-Leave Startzone Heights
-Height advantages where one does not have to leave the startzonee (E.g. Hyperspeed) are allowed.
+Height advantages where one does not have to leave the startzone (E.g. Hyperspeed) are allowed.

 ## Key Binding
 A user may bind their keys and map them to a different key, this is, again, limited to one key press; one input, one output.